No Claim Bonus in Two Wheeler Insurance

 5 consecutive claim-free years | 50% |

-As a bike owner, you get 20% NCB after your first bike insurance renewal for not raising a claim.
+For instance, as a bike owner, you get 20% NCB after your first bike insurance renewal for not raising a claim.
 You decide to retain it and not use it.
-Then after the second claim-free year, your percentage increases to 25%.
+Then, after the second claim-free year, your percentage increases to 25%.
 Similarly, the NCB increases to 35% and 45% after the third and fourth claim-free renewals.
 Ultimately, you get 50% NCB after five consecutive claim-free years.
-Now, you decide to use the NCB savings on your premium amount and pay only half the amount.
-Thus, you will receive higher savings on your premium by accumulating and using the NCB after five consecutive claim-free years.

-Note- the NCB will not increase after five consecutive claim-free years.
+NOTE: The NCB will not increase after five consecutive claim-free years.
 Thus, you should use your NCB after the fifth-year bike insurance renewal and restart your NCB cycle from the next renewal.

 Benefits of NCB in Bike Insurance